 Hybrid Columnar Compression

-Use Network attached storage that included storage compression that can compete with HCC.
-Consider advanced partitioning stragetcies that can decrease IO demands.
+Use Network attached storage that includes storage compression that can compete with HCC.
+Consider advanced partitioning strategies that can decrease IO demands.

 Wait Events and Inefficiencies

 Oracle provides significant evidence as part of an AWR report around wait events and usage of Exadata features.
 These wait events will provide not only the database time allocated to performing the action, but by understanding the wait event, understanding if it’s the most efficient way to use the Exadata features.